Frequently Asked Questions

-These FAQs have been compiled following recent months of correspondence with Impact & Insight Toolkit users, as well as questions that were raised at August’s online Q&A.
+These FAQs have been compiled following correspondence with Impact & Insight Toolkit users, as well as questions that have been raised in Q&A sessions.

 We have divided questions into several categories, to make it quick and easy to find the answer to your query: